 This symbol has various other meanings as well.
 Since the torch symbolizes enlightenment, knowledge and intellect, the ken symbol signifies these concepts as well as creativity, art and craftsmanship.

 This symbol is one of the most commonly used symbols among the Native American tribes.
 It’s quite simple in design, featuring a red sun with seven rays.

 The individual rays represent an energy center, or the energetic fire in humans (there are supposedly seven energy centers) and as a whole, the symbol represents the healing arts and the love for peace.

 The seven-ray sun is also considered an important fire symbol to the Cherokees since each of its rays signifies one of the seven ceremonies that are held throughout the year.
 Each of these ceremonies revolves around one or more sacred fires.

-Since the ancient times, the salamander was believed to be a mythical creature, especially in Greek and Roman mythologies, that could walk through fire unscathed.
+Since ancient times, the salamander was believed to be a mythical creature, especially in Greek and Roman mythologies, that could walk through fire unscathed.
 It represents the ability to survive flames.

-This amphibian was considered a symbol of immortality, passion, and rebirth, much like the phoenix, and was thought of as a creation of witchcraft which could not be explained.
+This amphibian was considered a symbol of immortality, passion, and rebirth, much like the phoenix, and was thought of as a creation of witchcraft that could not be explained.
 Due to this reason, people feared the tiny creature, which in reality is harmless.